fqrouter/python-spdy/README.md

       I've posted a pull request to the author, so I hope this issue will be resolved soon in future tlslite release.

-      Take a look at the /test directory for client and server examples.
+      Take a look at the /examples directory for client and server SPDY examples.

 [1] http://pypi.python.org/pypi/tlslite